 The Church of the Lord Jesus Christ has a duty to preserve the faith "once for all delivered to the saints" (Jude 1:3) as well as to preach the whole counsel of God (2 Tim 4:1,2).
 Throughout history God's people have sought to accomplish this by writing creeds, statements of faith, to summarize the most essential elements of biblical doctrine.

 Among these historic creeds, we subscribe to the ecumenical creeds including the Apostles' Creed, the Nicene Creed (c.
 AD 381), and the Definition of Chalcedon (c.
 AD 451).
-In addition, our formal doctrinal statement is the Westminster Confession of Faith (1646) – with a few exceptions.
-Because the Westminster Confession is so extensive, we have also adopted an Evangelical Statement (adapted from the National Association of Evangelicals, see below) which summarizes some of our central convictions.
+In addition, our formal doctrinal standards are the Westminster Confession of Faith (1646), the Shorter Catechism, and the Larger Catechism – with a few exceptions.
+Because the Westminster Standards are so extensive, we have also adopted an Evangelical Statement (adapted from the National Association of Evangelicals, see below) which summarizes some of our central convictions.

 Statement of Faith